GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | **m**   | Minute of arc     |         |                  |
 +---------+-------------------+---------+------------------+

-[tbl:distunits]

 For Cartesian data and scaling the data units do not normally matter (they could be kg or Lumens for all we know) and are never entered.
 Geographic data are different as distances can be specified in a variety of ways. *GMT* programs that accept actual Earth length scales like search radii or distances can therefore handle a variety of units.
-These choices are listed in Table [tbl:distunits]; simply append the desired unit to the distance value you supply.
+These choices are listed in Table :ref:`distunits <tbl-distunits>`; simply append the desired unit to the distance value you supply.
 A value without a unit suffix will be consider to be in meters.
 For example, a distance of 30 nautical miles should be given as 30\ **n**.